raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

-In *vivid.cpp* add the pipeline handler to the ``libcamera`` namespace, defining a `PipelineHandler`_ derived class named PipelineHandlerVivid, and add stub methods for the overridden class members.
+In *vivid.cpp* add the pipeline handler to the ``libcamera`` namespace, defining a `PipelineHandler`_ derived class named PipelineHandlerVivid, and add stub implementations for the overridden class members.

 .. _PipelineHandler: http://libcamera.org/api-html/classlibcamera_1_1PipelineHandler.html